 Elsa Abruzzo is the Head of Regulatory at gel-e.
 Over 29+ years, Elsa has helped numerous disruptive technologies reach successful commercialization with US and International regulatory approvals, including: implantable biomaterials, transcatheter heart valves (TAVR), stents, atrial fibrillation ablation devices, orthopedic navigation systems, drug delivery devices, point of care analyzers, and wearable technologies.
 As President of Cygnus Regulatory since 2008, Elsa specializes in regulatory and clinical strategy, quality assurance, due diligence, and project management.
 Ms. Abruzzo is regulatory affairs certified (RAC) and a Regulatory Affairs Professional Society (RAPS) Fellow (2010).
 An engineer by training, Ms. Abruzzo has worked in leadership roles at companies such as Baxter, Cordis JNJ, CryoLife, Percutaneous Valve Technologies (acquired by Edwards LifeSciences), AtriCure, InnerPulse, Merlin MD, Sapheon (acquired by Covidien), and PTS Diagnostics.

-Alexander K. Arrow, MD, CFA is an Independent Director at gel-e.
+Alexander K. Arrow, MD, CFA is a Director at gel-e.
 Alex is currently also the CEO of Zelegent, Inc., a medical technology company developing a minimally-invasive tool for otolaryngologist sleep specialists to treat snoring in a simple office-based procedure, and serves as the part-time CFO of Protagenic Therapeutics, Inc., an early-stage biotechnology company developing a novel neuro-active peptide drug.
 He previously served on the Board of Neumedicines, Inc., an immuno-oncology company developing a first-in-class broad-spectrum anti-cancer agent, and was a Director as well as President and Chief Operating Officer of Biolase, Inc. (NASDAQ: BIOL), the world’s lead manufacturer of dental lasers, where he also served as Chair of the Audit and Compensation committees of the Board of Directors.
 Prior to Biolase, Dr. Arrow was the Chief Medical Officer of Stanford-affiliated neuroscience company Circuit Therapeutics, Inc., and prior to that he spent five years as the Chief Financial Officer of cardiovascular device manufacturer Arstasis, Inc. As CFO of Arstasis, he was part of a team that raised over $100 million in five rounds and launched a first-in-class cardiovascular technology for interventional cardiologists.

 Bruce Choi is a medical device professional with over 19 years of global experience in Quality, Research and Development, Operations, and Supply Chain at large multi-national and privately held start-up companies.
 Bruce is the Founder & CEO of Integral, a company that focuses on building Quality and Operational infrastructure for new medical device ventures.
 Previously, Bruce was the Director of Medtronic’s endoVenous Global Operations where he was responsible for the end-to-end values stream of products accounting for over $400 million in revenue.
 Bruce has a B.S. degree in Material Science & Engineering from Cornell University and a M.S. degree in Biomedical Engineering from Cal Poly.